How To Build A Lithium Ion Ebike Battery DIY StylePosted on: Wed Jun 28 2023

 An ebike motor is the magic component that converts electrical power into mechanical motion.
 Whether it's a chain-driven mid-drive motor, where power is transferred to your bike's chain, or a hub motor that directly spins the rear wheel, the motor is the end of the line for the power coming from the battery.

 Ebike batteries are expensive because when you are buying a battery from someone else, you are not only paying for the parts but you are also paying for their labor.
 It takes a lot of time and effort to build an ebike battery.
 Not only that, but the process itself can be somewhat hazardous.

 Because of this, if anyone is building an ebike battery for you, they are also going to charge a certain amount for their time and effort.
-So, why not just cut out the middleman and build your own ebike battery?
+So, why not just cut out the middleman and build your own battery pack?
 Building your own ebike battery will save you money while also providing you with vital experience for a new, in-demand skill.